scav/slack-sotw/README.md

 # sotw

-Slack bot written in Rust for voting on songs based
+Slack bot written in Rust for creating and voting on song competitions based on a current theme.

 Planned supported deploy options:
 - [ ] docker compose